Wednesday, July 30, 2008

 Slash played his Godfather solo, and I remember that "You Could Be Mine" and "Estranged" in particular sounded good that night.

 I also remember that Axl started the show so damned late that we missed the last Metro home and ended up taking a $40 cab home to Rockville in the middle of the night.
 (The jumbotron at RFK Stadium warned us about this several times, but amazingly, not one person in the huge group of friends I was with that night even considered skipping out before the show was over.
 Not my little brother, Kevin, who is admittedly smarter than I am.
 Not the normally level-headed Fran the Man.
 Not Andy Raptakis - but then again, Andy was Greek and all, and they don't even eat dinner until something like two o'clock in the morning over there).

 I played a really terrible practical joke on Kevin the afternoon of this show.
 Just before we took off for the concert, I looked at him, smiled, and said "Make sure you've got your ticket before we leave!"

 White-faced, he looked at me and said "I thought you were holding the tickets!"

 "No," I responded, "you wanted to hold onto your own.
 Remember?
 You insisted on it."

 "No way - YOU said YOU'D hang onto the tickets!!!!"

 I think I gave up the joke before much longer, because I could tell it was really tormenting him.

-That was a pretty shitty thing to do, I admit.
+That was a pretty shitty thing to do.
 But I'd bet Axl would think it was funny.

-Note: I was thrilled to learn this week that a few chunks of this concert are featured in the otherwise kinda tiresome documentary "A Year and a Half in the Life of Metallica."
+Note: I was thrilled to learn this week that a few chunks of this concert are featured in the generally tiresome documentary "A Year and a Half in the Life of Metallica."